Floorp-Projects/Floorp/tools/lint/docs/coding-style/coding_style.rst

 above.
 For larger ones, use something similar to method declarations, below.

-.. _Methods:

 Methods and functions
 ~~~~~~~~~~~~~~~~~~~~~

-.. _CC:

 C/C++
 ^^^^^

 In C/C++, method names should be capitalized and use camelCase.
 Typenames, and the names of arguments, should be separated with a single
 space character.